Section 230 balances free expression and online safety. It enables content moderation and protects the screening of offensive material.

-(a) any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected; provider or user of an interactive computer service shall be held liable on account of—
+(a) any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected; or

 (a) Removing content that they believe is too bad, gross, ugly, or evil for a user-friendly experience

 (b) any action taken to enable or make available to information content providers or others the technical means to restrict access to material described in paragraph (1).

 (b) or any actions that allow websites to moderate user-generated content that they think is bad, gross, ugly, or evil